Recommended for you:

 - Proliferating gum disease: A condition that's often associated with bull terriers and boxers, proliferating gum disease occurs when a dog's gum line grows over the teeth, notes Bernville Veterinary Clinic.
 This excess growth leads to more opportunity for infection, and should be treated with antibiotics.

 By helping your dog maintain proper oral care, you can hopefully avoid all of the above common oral conditions.
-Show your pet you care, and help him keep those teeth, gums and tongue clean.
+Show your pet you care, and help them keep those teeth, gums and tongue clean.

 Erin Ollila believes in the power of words and how a message can inform—and even transform—its intended audience.
 Her writing can be found all over the internet and in print, and includes interviews, ghostwriting, blog posts, and creative nonfiction.
 Erin is a geek for SEO and all things social media.
 She graduated from Fairfield University with an M.F.A. in Creative Writing.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.